Air Fryer Recipe

 Crispy Air-Fried Plantains

-Crispy air-fried plantains are a delicious and healthier alternative to traditional fried plantains, perfect as a snack or side dish.
+Crispy air-fried plantains make a tasty, lighter alternative to traditional fried plantains, ideal as a snack or alongside a meal.

 Ingredients